 - enrolments of school children in long day care, family day care or occasional care

-- casual occasional care services that offer care of no more than 2 hours per day and no more than 6 hours per week (for example, crèches at gyms and shopping centres) playgroups
+- casual occasional care services that offer care for each child of no more than 2 hours per day and no more than 6 hours per week (for example, crèches at gyms and shopping centres) playgroups

-- services primarily providing instruction on particular activities (for example, sport, dance or music)
+- services primarily providing instruction in particular activities (for example, sport, dance or music)